Excel's Financial Functions

 Also notice that the total payment decreases each month as

-the amount of interest decreases while the principle stays the
+the amount of interest decreases while the principal stays the

 Excel doesn't provide worksheet functions to support